k21971/CrecelleHack/doc/variantfixes.md

   shuffled into the existing ones.
 - Yellow dragon scales and yellow dragon scale mail cause you to leave behind a trail of acid.
+- Wands of polymorph leave behind random potion coatings when zapped and remove all existing coatings.
+- Wands of cancellation cancel potion coatings.
+- Wands of make invisible change existing potion coatings into potions of invisibility.

 ### New Objects
 - Bestiary